 - See a list of all your backers and sort them by reward tier, who's messaged you, and who has responded to the survey.

 - View backers' information, leave yourself a note for special requests, and check them off when you send their rewards.

 For more information on the Backer Report, check out the links above and this blog post.

 Surveys can only be sent once per reward tier, so be sure to collect all of the information you'll need to fulfill backers' rewards.

-If you do miss something or need information from your backers before the project ends or after you've already sent the survey, you can message all backers in specific reward tiers through the Backer Report.
+If you realize you need information from your backers before the project ends or after you've already sent the survey, you can message all backers in a given reward tier directly through your Backer Report.

 The backer export (available from your Backer Report) lets you export all your backer data into a spreadsheet where you can organize and sort the information to meet almost any need.
 You can:

 Message your backers.
 Send messages to all of your backers at once or to backers that fall into the report's filters (these include backers that have or have not responded to their survey, backers with dropped or errored pledges, backers whose rewards you've marked as "sent," etc.).

 Sort and reorder by reward, pledge, country, name, etc. This makes it easy to count different rewards, pledges, how many signed copies you'll need, and so on.